What should we teach?

 WHAT WE DO

-Forum is Millennium’s approach to human development through a structure of peer-to-peer small group circles.
-Based on small-group practices used by coaching and counseling organizations worldwide, Forum utilizes a combination of in-person and online tools to promote embedded, sustainable learning and application.
-Millennium is currently partnering with SFUSD middle schools to implement Forums first for faculty and then for students.
+Forum is Millennium’s approach to facilitating conscious human development through a network of peer-to-peer well-being circles.
+Based on small-group practices used by coaching and counseling organizations worldwide, Forum utilizes a combination of in-person and live online conferencing tools and practices to promote embedded, sustainable learning and application.
+In addition to its lab school, Millennium is currently partnering with SFUSD middle schools to implement Forums for faculty and students.
 Forums meet regularly to introduce new SEL-related skills, practice in a safe social setting, and develop deeper self-awareness and social-emotional intelligence.
-Our intention is ultimately to create a scalable blended learning platform and online community for whole-teacher & whole-student development.
+Our intention is to create a national network of educators in sustainable communities of practice to cultivate whole-teacher & whole-student well-being.

 In August 2016, we launched an innovative lab school in San Francisco, Millennium School.
-Together with leading developmental scientists, our team spent two years researching and one year piloting how to deliver, among other aspects, our transformational “Forum” student advisory experience for adolescents.
+Together with leading developmental scientists, our team spent two years researching and one year piloting how to deliver, among other aspects, our transformational “Forum” student advisory experience for both educators and adolescents.
 This dedicated lab environment enables us to apply action-research, gather feedback, and co-create programs in collaboration with researchers, teachers, and middle school students.
-SEL research indicates these whole-student practices lead to greater self-awareness, emotional regulation, and an increased sense of security and connection with peers.
+SEL research indicates these whole-teacher practices lead to greater self-awareness, emotional regulation, and an increased sense of security in students.